deepaffection/deepaffection/README.md

 https://rentry.co/ptaccessories <br>
-Won 7 Parasocial wars 👍
+Won 7 Parasocial wars 👍<br>
-as of august 3rd id like to request to do not include me on these (award) accounts anymore!
+as of august 3rd id like to request to do not include me on these (award) accounts anymore! <br>
 Simple boundary, thank you!

 me and my date [@germanstare](https://github.com/germanstare)